By: Joe Fleming from Vive Health

 Although it’s arguably easier to see cars at night (just look for the headlights), make sure that you’re also visible to motorists.

-Wear bold, reflective clothing and even headlamps or blinking lights (similar to what you’d attach to your bike) so you can’t be missed.
+Wear bold, reflective clothing & shoes and even headlamps or blinking lights (similar to what you’d attach to your bike) so you can’t be missed.

 Comfort is important for having successful night runs, so make sure you also have well-fitted shoes and quality shoe inserts (check out this list of best shoe inserts for running if you need suggestions).